19 Best things to do in Marrakech

 Our trip started and ended in Fes, and we made a loop in order to visit this magnificent country.
 Our itinerary went through the main cities, the Sahara Desert, the seaside and the mountains of Morocco.

 Marrakech was our 6th stop in Morocco.
-We left Essaouira and drove to Marrakech, we then spent 2 nights there to discover the most visited place of Morocco.
+We left Essaouira and drove to Marrakech, we then spent 2 nights there (but you could easily stay 10 nights and you will soon discover why) to discover the most visited place of Morocco.
 Marrakesh it without a doubt the most touristic city there is and one for some good reasons.
 The city gave you an unique insight of Morocco, plus it is located near the sea, mountain and desert.
 Making it the perfect spot for tourist.

 Marrakech is a former imperial city and is a major economic center as well as home to lots of historical parts.
 The medina is a densely packed, walled medieval city dating to the Berber Empire, with mazelike alleys where thriving souks (marketplaces) sell traditional textiles, pottery and jewelry.
 A symbol of the city, and visible for miles, is the Moorish minaret of 12th-century Koutoubia Mosque